Peter-Mac/hugo-petermac.com/content/posts/2024/09/migrating-from-wordpress-to-hugo/index.md

 For search, I've opted for [Pagefind](https://pagefind.app) which acts as a lightweight indexer of your content and the implementation is relatively straightforward.

 For deployment, I'm pushing the content to cloudflare pages.
 Initially I used the CF web portal to create the pages site and set up a project, but then when I saw the ability to use a CLI tool which fits nicely into my workflow, I was all set.

+## The Downsides
+I have three primary devies in my work life.
+My own laptop, my client provided laptop and my trysty iPad.
+Needless to say my client provided laptop doesnt come into the picture except for the added weight in my backpack.
+I will only carry my personal laptop if I need to do any serious tech work on a given day, otherwise it stays at the kitchen bench.
+Otherwise my iPad is generally with me when remote from home-office.
+So, how do I now propose to interact with the new Hugo site.

+Options available are:
+1. SSH from iPad using the Blink App to a remote dev server that's I use as a go-to for a lot of my tinkering and testing.
+Question here is what do I use to generate the content?
+2.

 ## Publish Process
 1. Create a new folder under the Content/Year/Month structure.
 I will usually name the folder with the name of the post I'm about to create.